talal7860/fontawesome5-rails/README.md

 ## Code of Conduct

-Everyone interacting in the Fontawesome5::Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/talal7860/fontawesome5-rails/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Fontawesome 5 Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/talal7860/fontawesome5-rails/blob/master/CODE_OF_CONDUCT.md).